Code-Artist/CodeArtEng.SQLite/README.md

 This flexible design pattern allows you to model different types of relationships clearly and efficiently using object-oriented principles with SQLite helpers.

 ## Multiple Database Source
-SQLite Helper also support multiple database source, allow data to be read and write from tables stored in different SQLite database files.
+SQLite Helper also supports multiple database source, allow data to be read and write from tables stored in different SQLite database files.
 Example below showing that `Department` table is stored in main database while `Employee` table is table stored in **Employee.db**.
 Switching between main and sub database are handled internally by read and write method.
 This `SQLDatabase` attribute can only be used with child table.
 ```C#
 public class Department